Riyadh Rental Prices in 2026: Average Costs by Neighborhood and Property Type

 How do I afford Riyadh rent without paying a year upfront?

 Several options exist: negotiating with the landlord, choosing a more affordable district, or using a platform that converts the annual amount into monthly payments.
 Dlight offers this option — after approval and an Ejar-registered contract, the annual payment is converted into a fixed monthly schedule.
-Eligibility is reviewed and the service fee is disclosed before you sign.
+Eligibility is reviewed and the service fee is disclosed before you commit.
 To check whether you qualify, apply through dlight.ai/register.